Expertise

 Flutter

 After trying to learn various programming languages, Flutter became my favorite cross-platform client development technology stack.
 Flutter is a cross-platform mobile application development framework developed by Google.
 It is written in Dart and can run on both iOS and Android platforms.
-Flutter's design goals are to enable fast development, high performance, and cross-platform applications.
+Flutter is designed to enable fast development, high performance, and cross-platform applications.
 I have developed several applications using Flutter, including a simple to-do list app, a real-time chat app based on Firebase, and a Flutter-based game app.

 Programming language